 But their latest case demands more than muscle.
 Brew's dead brother's daughter has disap-peared.
-His brother's widow wants him and Ginny to in-vestigate.
+His brother's widow wants him and Ginny to investigate.
 And both of them seem to expect him to sober up.
-Because the darkness they're finding un-der the surface of Sunbelt city Puerto del Sol goes beyond one missing teenager.
+Because the darkness they're find-ing under the surface of Sunbelt city Puerto del Sol goes beyond one missing teenager.

-Over two decades ago, bestselling author Ste-phen R. Donaldson published three novels about Mick Axbrewder and Ginny Fistoulari as paperback originals under the pseudonym "Reed Stephens."
+More than two decades ago, bestselling author Stephen R. Donaldson published three novels about Mick Axbrewder and Ginny Fistoulari as paperback originals under the pseudonym Reed Stephens.
 More recently, under his own name, Donaldson published a new novel in the se-quence, The Man Who Fought Alone.
-Now, for Donaldson's millions of readers worldwide, the first of the original books The Man Who Killed His Brother appears under Donaldson's own name, in revised and expanded form.
+Now, for Donaldson's millions of readers worldwide, the first of the original books, The Man Who Killed His Brother, appears under Donaldson's own name, in revised and expanded form.